English

 Vitamins & Supplements

-Vitamin D is known as an important vitamin for our body that we produce under the influence of the sun.
+We know vitamin D as an important vitamin for our body that we produce under the influence of the sun.
 What is less known is that vitamin D supplements are often not vegan.
-This vitamin is often derived from animal sources such as sheep's wool fat (lanolin) or cod liver oil.
-As a vegan, it can sometimes be challenging to determine which products are suitable for your lifestyle.
-Fortunately, there are increasingly more plant-based alternatives available, including vegan vitamin D!
+This vitamin is frequently derived from animal sources such as wool grease (lanolin) from sheep or cod liver oil.
+As a vegan, it can sometimes be quite a challenge to determine which products are suitable for your lifestyle.
+Fortunately, there are more and more plant-based alternatives available, including vegan vitamin D!

-In this blog, we discuss why vitamin D is important, the different forms of it, and how you can get enough vitamin D as a vegan.
+In this blog, we discuss why vitamin D is important, the different forms of it, and how you can ensure adequate vitamin D intake as a vegan.

 Vitamin D is a well-known vitamin for most of us.
 It is also called the sunshine vitamin and plays an important role in our body.
-Did you know, for example, that this vitamin contributes to the absorption of calcium and phosphorus from food and increases the uptake of calcium in the bones?
-Calcium and phosphorus are both important for maintaining strong bones.
+Did you know, for instance, that this vitamin contributes to the absorption of calcium and phosphorus from food and increases the absorption of calcium in the bones?
+Both calcium and phosphorus are important for maintaining strong bones.

-Vitamin D also has a positive influence on the immune system and thus contributes to good resistance.
-Not unimportant.
-Vitamin D is also good for the muscles and supports normal muscle function.
-It even helps keep the teeth strong.
+Vitamin D also has a positive effect on the immune system and thus contributes to good resistance.
+Not unimportant, therefore.
+Additionally, vitamin D is good for the muscles and supports normal muscle function.
+It even helps keep teeth strong.

-There are many vitamin D receptors present in cells and tissues throughout our body.
-This indicates that this vitamin has many biological functions.
+There are many vitamin D receptors present in various cells and tissues in our body.
+This indicates that this vitamin has numerous biological functions.

 Vitamin D is available in two forms: D2 (ergocalciferol) and D3 (cholecalciferol).
-Vitamin D2 is mainly found in plant-based sources such as mushrooms.
+You can primarily find vitamin D2 in plant-based sources such as mushrooms.
 Vitamin D3, on the other hand, is usually derived from animal products such as fish oil and liver.

 Read more about the different forms of vitamin D and their absorbability.

-Everyone needs vitamin D, even if you have a lifestyle that excludes animal products.3 As a vegan, it is important to carefully consider what you can use.
-After all, most natural sources of vitamin D are animal-based.
-However, it is important to get enough vitamin D during the months when the sun shines less or if you spend little time outdoors.
-Therefore, it is good to find alternative sources of vitamin D and possibly use additional supplements.
+Everyone needs vitamin D, even if you lead a lifestyle that excludes animal products.3 As a vegan, it is important to carefully consider what you can use.
+Most natural sources of vitamin D are animal-based.
+Nevertheless, it is crucial to get enough vitamin D during months when sunlight is limited or if you spend little time outdoors.
+Therefore, it's good to find alternative sources of vitamin D and possibly use additional supplements.

 Vitamin D from a Plant-Based Diet

-Although plant-based foods do not contain much vitamin D, there are some sources that can help increase your intake.4
+Although plant-based foods do not contain much vitamin D, there are some sources that can help increase your intake.

-Mushrooms exposed to UV light can be a good source of vitamin D2, for example.
-Additionally, there are fortified foods such as plant-based milk and cereals that contain vitamin D. Vitamin D2 is found in plant-based foods, but this is the inactive form of vitamin D that is less well absorbed by the body.5 Therefore, when following a plant-based diet, it is important to pay extra attention to your vitamin D3 intake.
+Mushrooms exposed to UV light can be a good source of vitamin D2.
+Additionally, there are fortified foods such as plant-based milk and cereals that contain vitamin D. You can find vitamin D2 in plant-based foods, but this is the inactive form of vitamin D that is less well absorbed by the body.5 Therefore, when following a plant-based diet, it is important to pay extra attention to your vitamin D3 intake.

 Vegan Vitamin D from Lichen

-Plant-based vitamin D3 comes from a special, plant-based source, namely lichen.
-This is also known as Lichen.
-It is about 80% more effective than plant-based vitamin D2 derived from mushrooms.6
+Plant-based vitamin D3 comes from a special, plant-based source known as lichen.
+It is approximately 80% more effective than plant-based vitamin D2 derived from mushrooms.6

 But what exactly is lichen?
 Lichen consists of a fungus and an alga.
-These two have an important symbiosis with each other, which means they need each other to survive and mutually benefit from each other.
-The fungus protects the alga against, among other things, weather influences by covering the entire surface of the alga.
-The alga, in turn, provides the fungus with nutrients such as sugars.
+These two have an important symbiosis with each other, meaning they need each other to survive and mutually benefit from each other.
+The fungus protects the alga against weather influences by covering the entire surface of the alga.
+In return, the alga provides nutrients such as sugars for the fungus.

-To protect itself against UV light from the sun, lichen produces large amounts of vitamin D3.
-Vitamin D3-rich oil can be pressed and extracted from the lichen under high pressure and with plant-based alcohol.
-This oil is then cleaned to remove any impurities.
+To protect itself from UV light from the sun, lichen produces large amounts of vitamin D3.
+Vitamin D3-rich oil can be pressed and extracted from lichen using high pressure and plant-based alcohol.
+This oil is then purified to remove any impurities.

 Combining Vitamin D and K as a Vegan

 Vitamin D3 comes from lichen.
-Vitamin K2 is found in other fermented foods, such as cheese, sauerkraut, and natto, as well as in animal products such as liver and egg yolk.
-Natto are fermented soybeans, which are eaten as a delicacy in Japan.
+Vitamin K2 is found in other fermented foods, such as cheese, sauerkraut, and natto, as well as in animal products like liver and egg yolk.
+Natto is fermented soybeans, a delicacy in Japan.

 Vitamin D and vitamin K are fat-soluble vitamins that work well together in the body.
 This is also called synergy.
-For instance, vitamin D3 ensures that calcium is well absorbed from food and vitamin K2, in turn, contributes to the uptake of calcium in the bones.
+Vitamin D3 ensures that calcium is well absorbed from food, and vitamin K2 contributes to the absorption of calcium in the bones.

-Due to the amount of calcium absorbed from food with higher doses of vitamin D3, vitamin K2 is a nice addition.
+Due to the amount of calcium absorbed from food with higher doses of vitamin D3, vitamin K2 is a great addition.
 Vitamin D3 and K2 both play a role in bone formation and the maintenance of strong bones.
-Furthermore, vitamin D is good for the muscles and supports the body's defence, while vitamin K contributes to normal blood clotting.
+Furthermore, vitamin D is good for the muscles and supports the body's immune system, while vitamin K contributes to normal blood clotting.

 How Much Vitamin D Do You Need?

-The recommended daily amount of vitamin D depends on age, gender, skin colour, health status, and how much you are in the sun.
+The recommended daily amount of vitamin D depends on age, gender, skin colour, health status, and how much time you spend in the sun.
 Generally, the following daily intake is recommended9

 • Babies up to 1 year: 10 micrograms (400 IU).
 Read more about vitamin D and K for babies